 My Start in Cat/Kitten Welfare

-In my teen years, I worked for a riding academy, where we groomed, saddled and took people on escorted trail rides through 50+ miles of park trails.
-I learned about horse care, illnesses and training, and went to many horse shows over the four years there.
+In my teen years, I worked for a riding academy, where I learned about horse care, illnesses and training, and went to many horse shows over the four years there.
 I then went off to college and completed my education.